A Midsummer Night's Beauty, Part III: Requiem for Youth

 Over and over she repeated the motions, so much so that her fingertips left imprints in the concrete.
 No matter what sounds she heard coming from other parts of Akane's field, she kept her focus.
 She needed to.
 There was no room for error.

 Elsewhere, outside the Tendo estate, the air was heavy as two great, opposing forces stared each other down.
 Akane Tendo, heir to the power of Sorceress Jusenkyo, stood at one end of the street.
-At the other end was the perverted master of martial arts, Happosai.
+At the other end: the perverted master of martial arts, Happosai.

 The tension was suffocating, and Genma Saotome, not wanting any part of it, took his son, Ranma, and ran off down the road.